rimu-7/multifactor-authenticator-system-with-express-and-passportjs/readme.md

 - RESTful API endpoints for authentication and user management
 - Database integration using **Sequelize ORM** with **MySQL**

-## Upcoming Features

 - **Email Verification**
   Users will receive a verification email after registration to confirm their email address.
 - **Forgot Password / Password Reset via Email**
   Users will be able to reset their password through a secure link sent to their registered email.

+### Upcodimg Features
+- **FrontEnd**
+  Implement a robust and responsive frontend website with react.js for a better expriences.
 - **Enhanced Security**
   Additional measures such as rate limiting, account lockout on multiple failed logins, and improved session handling.
-- **FrontEnd**
-  Implement a robust and responsive frontend website with react.js for a better expriences.

 ---